A Discussion with Chris Untiet, Habitat for Humanity of Greater Los Angeles

 Looking at the message of the HFHI president, he really clarified from the outset why Habitat wanted to get involved and why it is so important for diverse faiths to come together and understand each other better, and be able to help people in all parts of the world.
 It is great to get an initiative going here in the United States first, and then to use that abroad.
 There are examples already.
 A couple of churches crossed the Atlantic in the 1990s to northern Ireland to help with the peace processes there by helping to build homes for people in need among both Catholic and Protestant traditions.

 Seeing those examples shows what can be done across the world.
 Those types of partnerships are demonstrated in the toolkit so that we can start to do similar projects right here in LA.
 That’s an exciting opportunity.

 Do you find that the dates and benchmarks in the toolkit are helpful guidance, or is it difficult to conform to the specific deadlines?

 The dates in our affiliate have worked well.
 For instance, we wanted to have the interfaith group formed by the end of September, which we were able to do.
 By the end of November we hope to have the faith in action portion completed or organized and that is working out well.
 Finally, the advocacy should be completed either March or April, and we should be right on track for that.
 I know that for some other groups they set their interfaith build for the beginning of next year, so the deadlines have not quite worked out.
 I have also found that it can be difficult within faith communities to get things organized and moving forward within the structure of the organization, which can make things difficult in some cases.

 Is the Interfaith Youth Corps active in LA?
 Do you work with them?

 I believe some connection has been made, but it hasn’t been much yet.
-I will definitely look into this because we have about one hundred different schools and youth groups across the city already involved and this would be another great way to get them involved.
+I will definitely look into this because we have about 100 different schools and youth groups across the city already involved, and this would be another great way to get them involved.